LagSlug/Notes/Discrete Structures - CECS228/Homework/Homework 1.md

 English translation:
 "For all x, it is not the case that being an officer of the club is logically equivalent to having paid club dues."

-True
+False

-Reason: Hillary has paid their dues, but is not an officer.
+Reason: Jeb has paid their dues, and is an officer.

 (b) ∀x ((x ≠ Jeb) → ¬(O(x) ↔ D(x)))
 English translation: